Spucky1/Snake.py/README.md

-Simple game of snake made in c
+Simple game of snake made in python